chengtan9907/OpenSTL/README.md

 ## News and Updates

-[2023-04-19] `OpenSTL` v0.2.0 is released.
-The training loop and dataloaders are fixed.
+[2023-05-28] `OpenSTL` v0.2.0 is released and enhanced.
+Some bugs in the training loop, datasets, and dataloaders are fixed.

 ## Installation